Online Master in Health Administration

-Master of Health Administration program classes can be completed in two years and are offered in manageable, eight-week "terms."
-Project Team activities within each course enhance the learning process and the development of problem-solving skills while enabling students to develop their teamwork skills.
+The Master of Health Administration online degree program can be completed in two years and is offered in manageable, eight-week "terms."
+Some courses feature Project Team activities which enhance the learning process and the development of problem-solving skills while enabling students to develop their teamwork skills.

 A variety of jobs are available in the world of health administration, such as: